gtiosclub/rails-site/app/assets/tutorials/home.md

 ## Announcements
-**THERE IS NO MEETING ON 9/17, OUR NEXT MEETING IS 9/24 -We did 0-5 on our last meeting.
+**THERE IS NO MEETING ON 9/17, OUR NEXT MEETING IS 9/24** -We did 0-5 on our last meeting.
 I want you all to do parts 6 and 7 by our next meeting on 9/24.
 We'll finish the Flappy Bird tutorial parts 8-11 at 9/24

+-In addition, I will be hosting a catch up session to do parts 6 and 7 at 5PM CCB 347 on Thursday 9/24, one hour before the actual meeting.
+Come along if you'd like to ask any questions!

 6PM at CCB 347!